jswrenn/site/content/blog/transmutation-stability.md

 ...but it won't be if the ordering of `Foo`'s fields is reversed (since that would expose a padding byte as initialized memory).

-## Why should the compiler should *automatically* conjure up trait implementations, anyways!?
+## Why should the compiler *automatically* conjure up trait implementations, anyways!?
 Alternatives in which the compiler does *not* conjur up trait implementations automatically do not suffer from this weirdness.
 In the approach taken by the [`FromBits` pre-RFC](https://internals.rust-lang.org/t/pre-rfc-frombits-intobits/7071), `Foo`'s author would simply declare that `Fizz` is transmutable into a type `Foo` by writing a normal `impl`:
 ```rust
 impl FromBits<Fizz> for Foo {};